Jose Dalisay Jr.: Achievements

 Dalisay has won 16 Palanca Awards in five genres.
 For winning at least five First Prize awards, he was elevated to the Palanca Hall of Fame in 2000.
-He has also garnered five Cultural Center of the Philippines awards for playwriting; and FAMAS, URIAN, Star and Catholic Mass Media awards and citations for his screenplays.
+He has also garnered five Cultural Center of the Philippines awards for playwriting; and FAMAS, URIAN, Star, and Catholic Mass Media awards and citations for his screenplays.
 He also chaired the 1992 ASEAN Writers Conference/Workshop, in Penang, Malaysia.
 He was named one of The Ten Outstanding Young Men (TOYM) of 1993 for his creative writing.
-In 2005, he received the Premio Cervara di Roma in Italy for extensively promoting Philippine literature overseas.
+In 2005, he received the"Premio Cervara di Rom" in Italy for his extensive promotion of Philippine literature overseas.
 In 2007, his second novel, Soledad's Sister, was shortlisted for the inaugural Man Asian Literary Prize in Hong Kong.

 He has received Hawthornden Castle, British Council, David T.K.
 Wong, Rockefeller (Bellagio), and Civitella Ranieri fellowships, and has held the Henry Lee Irwin Professorial Chair at the Ateneo de Manila University; and the Jose Joya, Jorge Bocobo, and Elpidio Quirino professorial chairs at U.P.
 Diliman.
 He has lectured on Philippine culture and politics at the University of Michigan, University of Auckland, Australian National University, Universiti Kebangsaan Malaysia, St. Norbert College (Wisconsin, U.S.), University of East Anglia, University of Rome, London School of Economics, and the University of California, San Diego, where he was named Pacific Leadership Fellow in 2015..

-After serving for three years as English and Comparative Literature Department Chair, Dalisay assumed the post of Vice President for Public Affairs of the U.P.
-System from May 2003 to February 2005; he returned to the post in February 2017 and retired in January 2019.
+After serving for three years as Chair of the English and Comparative Literature Department, Dalisay assumed the post of Vice President for Public Affairs of the U.P.
+System from May 2003 to February 2005.
+He returned to the post in February 2017 and retired in January 2019.
 He is currently a Professor Emeritus of English and creative writing at the College of Arts and Letters, U.P.
 Diliman, where he also coordinated the creative writing program.
 He was Director of the U.P.
 Institute of Creative Writing from 2008 to 2017.
 Aside from his weekly Arts & Culture column for the Philippine Star, he wrote political and social commentary for the newsmagazine Newsbreak and the San Francisco-based Filipinas magazine.

 In 2017, the One UP-Jose Yap Dalisay Jr. Professorial Chair in Creative Writing was endowed in his honor by an anonymous donor at the University of the Philippines.